senthilkumar-ofs/ibpsample/readme.md

 https://github.com/objectfrontiergit/IBP-BankAPI

 Notes:
-* Run * src/main/resources/ibp_lender.sql* this sql file in your database. update the DB connection details in *src/main/resources/application.properties* before you build and deploy
+* Run * src/main/resources/ibp_lender.sql* this file in your database. update the DB connection details in *src/main/resources/application.properties* before you build and deploy
 * replace *src/main/resources/config/connectionProfile.json* with the JSON from your network

 https://github.com/objectfrontiergit/IBP-Lender2API

 Notes:
-* Run * src/main/resources/ibp_lender2.sql* this sql file in your database. update the DB connection details in *src/main/resources/application.properties* before you build and deploy
+* Run * src/main/resources/ibp_lender2.sql* this file in your database. update the DB connection details in *src/main/resources/application.properties* before you build and deploy
 * replace *src/main/resources/config/connectionProfile.json* with the JSON from your network

 ####  4.Partner Services